genjen123/Documentation/ManPage.md

 Consider this as an upgrade of the **-k** flag.
 Since **-K** goes through all pages for the specified string, it's best to use it with a section number or the program can run very slow.

-Let's use `fork` again as an example.
+Again, let's use `fork` again as an example.

 	$ man -K fork